 Eczema frequently develops on young children’s faces, but it can also occur in adults.

-To minimize the impact of eczema on the face, it’s important that people follow these recommendations:
+To minimize the effect of eczema on the face, it’s important that people follow these recommendations:

 - make sure that their condition is eczema and not something else